felixwiemuth/LinCal/README.md

 **Problems**

+- If notifications stop working, reenable notifications in the calendar's settings.
 - If any text content of a calendar is displayed with cryptic or missing characters, this is probably because the calendar file does not use UTF-8 encoding as required (see above).
 Ask the author of the calendar to use the correct encoding.

 Bug reports and feature requests